Oh, Captains, Our Prospect Captains | Seattle Kraken

 Caswell: Right Place, Right Time, Right Captain

-“Clarke is someone who has been in the system here, and last year, he took a big step,” said Swift Current head coach Taras McEwen.
+“Clarke is someone who has been in the system here; last year, he took a big step,” said Swift Current head coach Taras McEwen.
 “He’s someone who shows up to the rink and does everything the right way, just with his preparation and work ethic on the ice.”

 And, oh, by the way, as a 17-year-old, Caswell scored 77 points (26 goals, 51 assists) in 68 regular season games last season, then added nine points in nine playoff games last spring.
 Over the weekend, he picked his first three assists of the year, two during a Saturday victory, including on the game-winning goal.